 Move beyond basic rules for true efficiency

-Ready to see what automation looks like without counting every run?
-Start your free eesel AI trial and see how you can automate your Jira workflows in minutes.
+Ready to see how you can enhance your Jira environment?
+Start your free eesel AI trial and see how you can support your Jira workflows in 2026.

 Frequently asked questions

-Yes, automation in Jira is free on the Free plan, but it’s severely limited.
-You only get 100 automation rule runs per month, and you can only create rules for a single project at a time, making it more of a trial than a robust solution.
+Yes, automation in Jira is free on the Free plan, which is specifically focused for foundational needs.
+You get 100 automation rule runs per month, and you can create rules for a single project at a time, providing a valuable introduction to this robust solution.

 Paid plans significantly increase your automation capacity; for example, the Standard plan offers 1,700 runs and unlocks global/multi-project rules.
-This moves beyond the tight restrictions of the free plan by providing more scalable options, though true unlimited automation is reserved for the Enterprise plan.
+This builds on the initial allowance of the free plan by providing more scalable options, while the Enterprise plan offers the highest level of scalability.

 Yes, third-party apps or custom scripts via the Jira API can extend automation capabilities.
-However, these options often introduce additional subscription costs, require specific technical skills (like Groovy or Python), and can lead to increased complexity or technical debt.
+These options allow for deep customization, though they may involve additional subscription costs or require technical expertise in languages like Groovy or Python.

-Absolutely. eesel AI moves beyond basic rule-based limits by using artificial intelligence to understand context and act across various tools.
-Its pricing is feature-based, not tied to rule run counts, offering a more predictable and scalable cost model that avoids the limitations of Jira’s free automation.
+Absolutely. eesel AI works as a complementary tool that uses artificial intelligence to understand context and act across various tools.
+Its pricing is feature-based, offering a predictable and scalable cost model that expands on Jira's native capabilities.